sarob/operations/omf-community.md

 1. How do I test code changes?
 1. How do I set up a API?
 1. When OR where are the governance meetings?
+1. How to configure mailing lists?
+1. How to configure repositories?
+1. How to configure github organization?

 ### This page [https://sarob.github.io/operations/omf-community](https://sarob.github.io/operations/omf-community)